 5. Look for a job better suited to your family needs

 Is your supervisor inflexible about start times?
 Is the unspoken company sick-day policy essentially, “Don’t take sick days — or else”?
 Are travel requirements stressing out your family?
 In today’s hiring environment, with job opportunities projected to keep growing for skilled accountants, there’s no need to remain in a job that doesn’t support your desire to balance career and family.

 This was the case for Matt Ahrens, an associate financial advisor with Integrity Advisory Group, based in Overland Park, Kan.
 The father of a 1-year-old left his previous job because it required too much travel.

 “When we had our son, I knew my time in the field was coming to an end,” he said.
 Ahrens took a pay cut when he accepted the new position, a decision he does not regret.
 With time, he anticipates building his income again, but he said it won’t be at the expense of time with family.

-The right choice for you might be to give full-time work a break and pick up project-based assignments.
+The right choice for you might be to give full-time work a break and pick up temporary or part-time accounting jobs accounting work or work-from-home project assignments.
 One of the main stressors for a working mom or dad is arranging for childcare when school is out.
 Talk with your partner to see who is the better candidate for a brief career detour.
 Consider who has the higher income, better health insurance, larger 401(k) matching plan and so forth.